backstage/backstage/packages/core-components/api-report.md

 import { TooltipProps } from '@material-ui/core/Tooltip';
 import { WithStyles } from '@material-ui/core/styles';

-// Warning: (ae-missing-release-tag) "AlertDisplay" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function AlertDisplay(_props: {}): JSX.Element | null;

-// Warning: (ae-missing-release-tag) "Alignment" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 enum Alignment {
   DOWN_LEFT = 'DL',